 Performing Arts Focuses on History

 MASS MoCA’s performing arts summer season also focused attention on history with film, music, and theatrical offerings.
-On stage on July 8, Ben Katchor and Mark Mulcahy presented a pop musical called The Rosenbach Company which chronicles the life and times of Abe Rosenbach, the world’s preeminent rare book dealer, and his brother and business partner Philip.
-The brothers’ collection included such literary treasures as James Joyce’s manuscript of Ulysses and the original illustrations for Alice in Wonderland; Katchor and Mulcahy use their story to explore the obsessive nature of collecting and the relationship between cultural and commercial pursuits.
+On stage, Ben Katchor and Mark Mulcahy presented a pop musical called The Rosenbach Company which chronicled the life and times of Abe Rosenbach, the world’s preeminent rare book dealer, and his brother and business partner, Philip.
+The brothers’ collection included such literary treasures as James Joyce’s manuscript of Ulysses and the original illustrations for Alice in Wonderland; Katchor and Mulcahy used their story to explore the obsessive nature of collecting and the relationship between cultural and commercial pursuits.

-Film offerings include, on August 4, Bill Frisell’s performance of live music for a series of historic short films including artist Bill Morrison’s hallucinatory reconstituting of The Mesmerist, a 1926 film being lost to the natural process of nitrate deterioration, and two Buster Keaton shorts.
-Other films with music included the Chaplin classic Tillie’s Punctured Romance with live music by Tillie’s Nightmare Ragtime Band on August 12, and Blackmail with live music by Alloy Orchestra on October 21.
-For kids, The Deedle Deedle Dees performed their catchy songs about historical figures on Saturday, June 10.
+Film offerings included Bill Frisell’s performance of live music for a series of historic short films including artist Bill Morrison’s hallucinatory reconstituting of The Mesmerist, a 1926 film being lost to the natural process of nitrate deterioration, and two Buster Keaton shorts.
+Other films with music included the Chaplin classic Tillie’s Punctured Romance with live music by Tillie’s Nightmare Ragtime Band and Blackmail with live music by Alloy Orchestra.
+For kids, The Deedle Deedle Dees performed their catchy songs about historical figures.

 Ahistoric Occasion: Artists Making History was supported in part by the National Endowment for the Arts; the Horace W. Goldsmith Foundation; the Massachusetts Cultural Council; the Mohawk Trail Association; the Artists’ Resource Trust, a fund of the Berkshire Taconic Community Foundation; the LEF Foundation; and Sheffield Plastics.